dadi/cdn/README.md

 The proper name should always resolve correctly.
 Alternately, you can set it to null, to accept connections on any IPv4 address.

 Full information relating to the setting in `config.json` can be found [here](https://github.com/bantam-framework/barbu/blob/master/docs/configuration.md).

+## Testing

+Barbu outputs `X-Cache` headers, which are set to `HIT` for images/assets delivered from the cach and `MISS` for images/assets that are delivered directly from source.

+The first request to an uncached image or asset will always return `MISS`, as the image/asset has to be returned once in order for it to be cached.

+Make use of a [header check tool](http://www.webconfs.com/http-header-check.php) in order to check that your installation is properly caching and delivering your media.

 ## Further reading